-Minnich (2017) has updated Arendt's work in a book entitled The Evil of Banality: On the Life and Death Importance of Thinking.
-It is concerned, ultimately, with what can be done to prevent extensive, thoughtless, and mindless violence.
-She examines the Rwanda genocide as one of her many case examples.
-She enquires into how it is possible for human beings to engage in genocide, slavery, sexual trafficking of children, systematic rape, mass torture, and other acts of violence in the vast human arsenal of brutal and deadly acts of oppression and exploitation.
+Minnich (2017), in The Evil of Banality: On the Life and Death Importance of Thinking, was concerned with what can be done to prevent extensive, thoughtless, and mindless violence.
+She examined the Rwanda genocide as one of her many case examples.
+She enquired into how it is possible for human beings to engage in genocide, slavery, sexual trafficking of children, systematic rape, mass torture, and other acts of violence in the vast human arsenal of brutal and deadly acts of oppression and exploitation.
 Her premise, starkly put, is that thoughtlessness disables the conscience.
 With the mind disengaged and conscience disabled, it becomes possible for otherwise decent people to participate in systematized extensive evils such as genocide, human trafficking, and grinding exploitation of the most vulnerable.
-She concludes that any education that fails to awaken, practice, support, and prioritize thinking, the most basic of human capacities, fails where it matters most.
+She concluded that any education that fails to awaken, practice, support, and prioritize thinking, this most basic of human capacities, fails where it matters most.
 The same can be said of evaluation.
-Applying Minnich's analysis to evaluation reveals the moral imperative of deepening the capacity for and practice of evaluative thinking, not only among stakeholders with whom we work directly, but for the general citizenry.
+Applying Minnich's analysis to evaluation reveals the moral imperative of deepening the capacity for and practice of evaluative thinking, not only among stakeholders with whom evaluators work directly, but for the general citizenry.
 Let the subtitle of her book emblazon itself as a catchphrase of evaluative thinking: the life and death importance of thinking.
+That's what it takes to get beyond banality in evaluation.